githubEdit

 Do you want to enable Secure at inception directives?

-Secure at inception directives guide the coding assistant on how and when to scan the code it generates and automatically fix newly introduced security issues.
+Secure at inception directives guide the coding assistant on how and when to scan generated code and automatically fix security issues.
+You can configure whether you use these rules, the content, and how strictly you want them enforced.

 chevron-rightYes, I want to enable Secure at inception directives.hashtag